Here is Love, Everyone Has Potential

-Janet Green has been a nurse for thirty years.
+Janet Green has been a nurse for over thirty years.
 She has experience in maternity and pediatrics and has worked in a local emergency room for the past twelve years.
 She started working as camp nurse at GVRC in 1991, and has been the Health Director since 1997.
 Her Husband, Howie, is the riflery instructor.
-She has four grandkids that she hopes will all come work at GVRC.
+She has four grandkids that all work at GVRC.